On the minimal extension and structure of weakly group-theoretical braided fusion categories: Introduction

 Our first main result is a proof of Conjecture \ref{minextconj} for a class of slightly degenerate fusion categories.
 Recall that a fusion category $\C$ is weakly group-theoretical if $\C$ is Morita equivalent to a nilpotent fusion category $\D$ \cite{ENO3} (see section \ref{section2} for the definition of nilpotency of fusion categories), equivalently, there exists a braided equivalence between Drinfeld centers $\Y(\C)\cong\Y(\D)$ \cite[Theorem 1.3]{ENO3}. \begin{theo}[Theorem \ref{theo2sec3}] Every slightly degenerate weakly group-theoretical fusion category admits a minimal extension. \end{theo} In fact, let $\C$ be a braided fusion category such that $\C'=\E$.
 In Theorem \ref{theo1sec3}, we show $\C$ admits a minimal extension if and only if $\C$ is Witt equivalent to $\E\boxtimes\D$ for some non-degenerate fusion category $\D$, the precise definition of Witt equivalence can be found in section \ref{section2}.

-Our second main result is to give a sufficient condition when a non-degenerate fusion category of FP-dimension $nd$ contains a pointed non-degenerate fusion subcategory of FP-dimension $d$, where $n$ is a positive integer and $d$ a square-free integer such that $(n,d)=1$.
+Our second main result is to give a sufficient condition when a non-degenerate fusion category of Frobenius-Perron dimension $nd$ contains a pointed non-degenerate fusion subcategory of Frobenius-Perron dimension $d$, where $n$ is a positive integer and $d$ a square-free integer such that $(n,d)=1$.
 Explicitly, \begin{theo}[Theorem \ref{theo2sec4}] Assume that $\C$ is a non-degenerate fusion category with $\FPdim(\C)=nd$, if $\C$ contains a Tannakian subcategory $\E=\Rep(G)$ satisfying $\C_G^0\cong\C(\Z_d,q)\boxtimes\A$, moreover for any object $V\in\Q(\C)$, $(\FPdim(V)^2,d)=1$.
-Then $\C\cong\C(\Z_d,q)\boxtimes\C(\Z_d,q)_\C'$, where $\C(\Z_d,q)$ is the non-degenerate fusion category determined by metric group $(\Z_d,q)$. \end{theo} Here, $\C_G^0$ is the de-equivariantization of $\E_\C'$ by $\E$ \cite{DrGNO2}.
-According to \cite[Theorem 3.1]{Na}, integral non-degenerate weakly group-theoretical fusion categories $\C$ of FP-dimension $nd$ satisfy conditions of Theorem \ref{maintheorem2}, see Theorem \ref{theo1sec4}.
+Then $\C\cong\C(\Z_d,q)\boxtimes\C(\Z_d,q)_\C'$, where $\C(\Z_d,q)$ is the non-degenerate fusion category determined by metric group $(\Z_d,q)$, and $\C_G^0$ is the de-equivariantization of $\E_\C'$ by $\E$. \end{theo} According to \cite[Theorem 3.1]{Na}, integral non-degenerate weakly group-theoretical fusion categories $\C$ of Frobenius-Perron dimension $nd$ satisfy conditions of Theorem \ref{maintheorem2}, see Theorem \ref{theo1sec4}.
 Besides, combined with Theorem \ref{maintheorem1}, we can also extend the conclusion of Theorem \ref{maintheorem2} to slightly degenerate weakly group-theoretical fusion categories, see Corollary \ref{coro1sec4}.

 The paper is organized as follows.
 In section \ref{section2}, we recall some basic properties of fusion categories that we use throughout.
 In section \ref{section3}, we give a partial answer on minimal extension of slightly degenerate fusion categories in Theorem \ref{theo2sec3}.
-In section \ref{section4}, we classify non-degenerate weakly group-theoretical fusion categories of particular FP-dimensions in Theorem \ref{theo2sec4}.
-In particular, given a prime $p$ such that $(p,d)=1$, if $\C'\subseteq \text{sVec}$, then we obtain group-theoretical property of integral fusion categories $\C$ of FP-dimensions $p^md$ in Corollary \ref{coro2sec4}.
+In section \ref{section4}, we classify non-degenerate weakly group-theoretical fusion categories of particular Frobenius-Perron dimensions in Theorem \ref{theo2sec4}.
+In particular, given a prime $p$ such that $(p,d)=1$, if $\C'\subseteq \text{sVec}$, then we obtain group-theoretical property of integral fusion categories $\C$ of Frobenius-Perron dimensions $p^md$ in Corollary \ref{coro2sec4}.